MetaFFI/metaffi.github.io/usage/python3/README.md

 #### `load(function_path: str, params_metaffi_types: List[metaffi_type_with_alias], retval_metaffi_types: List[metaffi_type_with_alias]) -> Callable[..., Tuple[Any, ...]]`

 The load method for the MetaFFIModule class loads a foreign entity from the module and returns a `Callable` that can be used to invoke the foreign entity from another language.
+If it `Callable` calls a Method or a Field of an object, the $1^{st}$ parameter is an instance of the object.

 The `load` method receives a [function path](/usage/function_path/) telling the runtime plugin the location of the entity inside the module.